Deena Freeman

+Early life

 Freeman was born in Palo Alto, California.
 Along with appearing in high school stage productions, she became a regular member of the TheatreWorks acting company.
 She was a featured player in several productions, including Story Theatre (1975) and Ah, Wilderness!
 (1976) where she performed as Mildred Miller (with Željko Ivanek as her brother, Richard).

 After high school, Freeman studied acting at San Francisco State University, and did graduate work at UC Irvine.

+Career

 Her first television appearance was in the TV movie In Trouble, with Nancy Cartwright and Lisa Freeman, following which she was cast in Too Close For Comfort.
 She made appearances in several TV shows, including Newhart, The White Shadow, Crazy Like a Fox, and Bea Arthur’s daughter (one episode) on The Golden Girls.

 Freeman appeared in numerous commercials, and was honored by the Screen Actors Guild for her body of commercial work.
 She did voice-overs for several cartoons and games, including Monsters, Inc. and The Incredibles.

+Personal life

 She is married to producer David Brandes, and has two daughters, Aviva and Noa Brandes, who also are actresses.
 She founded her own acting studio for kids and teens in Los Angeles called Deena Freeman Kids and Teen acting studio.